About the Arts at Oberlin

 museums in the United States.
 Since its founding in 1917, the AMAM has been a

 major educational and cultural asset of Oberlin College and northeast Ohio and

 provides a wide range of high-quality exhibitions and programs that are free to all.

 Since its founding, Oberlin’s halls have resonated with the voices of history—

-years, guests of the Oberlin Convocation Series have contributed to the
+guests of the Oberlin Convocation Series have contributed to the dialogue, setting

-dialogue, setting the current standard for engaging and dynamic lectures by leading
+the current standard for engaging and dynamic lectures by such leading public

 Called a “cradle of modern thought, beacon of culture” by Northern Ohio Live